Super-robbin/phase_two_golden_square/lib/grammar_stats.md

 I also want to check what percentage of the 'check' have passed the tests.

 Function Signature:
     The signature of a class includes:
+    2 different functions:

     def check(self, text)
         Verify if text starts with capital letter and ends with sentence-ending punctuation mark

     Parameters:
         text: a long string of text to check

     Returns:
-    a boolean value True if the text starts with capital letter and ends with sentence-ending punctuation mark
+        A boolean value True if the text starts with capital letter and ends with sentence-ending punctuation mark

+    Side effects:
+        No side effects

+    def percentage_good(self)
+        Verify if text starts with capital letter and ends with sentence-ending punctuation mark

+    Parameters:
+        No parameters

+    Returns:
+        An integer number representing the percentage of how many tests passed the 'check' function

     Side effects:
         No side effects

 Examples: